 5. Foster a sense of community

-As any retailer knows, social media is a free means of promoting your product to your customer base; in fact, 95 percent of consumers ages 18-34 follow brands on social media, according to MarketingSherpa’s Consumer Purchase Preference Survey.
-As customers grow more social media-savvy, strategists need to leverage social media in more innovative and remarkable ways to sustain interest.
-One popular method retailers are focusing on is to use features such as Snapchat and Instagram stories to craft more authentic, brand-centric narratives.
-Some retailers actively incorporate one of the retail industry trends mentioned earlier — personalization — into their social media strategy by tailoring their marketing based on factors like users’ Facebook likes or which Instagram profiles they follow.
+Retailers are increasingly using features such as Snapchat and Instagram stories to craft more authentic, brand-centric narratives.
+Some retailers actively incorporate one of the retail industry trends mentioned earlier — personalization — into their social media strategies by tailoring their marketing based on factors like users’ Facebook likes or which Instagram profiles they follow.